mgnisia/analyze-spec-benchmarks/README.md

   You could probably rewrite the lxml part using one of Python's built-in modules; I didn't bother.
 * `pip3 install pycairo` - pycairo is optional if you want to generate the SVG files.
 * `pip3 install pillow` - PIL is optional if you want those PNG files to have high-quality anti-aliasing.
-* If you are going to republish any results, you need to abide by SPEC's fair use policy. http://www.spec.org/fairuse.html
+* If you are going to republish any results, you need to abide by SPEC's fair use policy. http://www.spec.org/fairuse.HTML

+## Virtual Environment

+You can run the scripts in a virtual environment provided by `pipenv`.
+If you are using macos, the setup of `pycairo` can cause a problems due to a missing `pkg-config`.
+The latter can be installed by `brew install pkg-config`.

+### Setup

+1. `pip3 install pipenv`
+2. `pipenv install`
+3. `pipenv shell`
+4. `bash do_it.sh`

 Collecting SPEC's data